snailpop1/2024-Presidental-Election-Predictor/README.md

 1. Ensure you have Python installed.
 2. Make sure all data files are present in the `data/` subdirectory relative to the script.
-3. Run the script from your terminal:
+3. Run the simulation from your terminal:
     ```bash
-    python election_simulation.py
+    python election_simulation.py --simulations 1000 --poll-uncertainty 1.0
     ```
+    You can optionally provide `--turnout-file` pointing to a CSV with columns `state_name` and `margin_shift` to explore turnout scenarios.
 4. The script will output the simulation results, showing the number of times each candidate won out of the total simulations performed.

 ## Dependencies